mui/mui-x/docs/data/date-pickers/custom-opening-button/custom-opening-button.md

 ## Set a custom opening icon

-If you want to change the icon opening the picker without changing its behavior, you can use the `openPickerIcon` slot.
+If you want to change the icon opening the picker without changing its behavior, you can use the `openPickerIcon` slot:

 {{"demo": "CustomOpeningIcon.js"}}